Performance Trade-offs of High Order Meshless Approximation on Distributed Memory Systems: Introduction

-Higher order approximations require more neighbouring nodes to evaluate.
-Reference \cite{Jancic2021} has shown that it is advantageous to use higher order approximations in shared memory systems.
-However it remains unclear whether the same also holds for distributed memory systems where latency and bandwidth limitations constrain the synchronization speed.
+Higher order approximations provide better rate of convergence\footnote{With increasing discretization accuracy, i.e. decreasing distance between nodes, a higher order approximation will approach the exact value faster.} but require more neighbouring nodes to evaluate.
+For the radial basis function-generated finite differences (RBF-FD) method~\cite{tolstykh2003using} it has already been shown by Jančič~\textit{et al.}~\cite{Jancic2021} that the increased rate of convergence of the higher order approximation outweighs the additional computational costs when high accuracy is required.
+However, it remains unclear whether the same also holds for distributed memory systems where latency and bandwidth limitations impose additional communication cost.
 The aim of this paper is to investigate how the additional complexity impacts the trade-offs of increasing the approximation order and how the distributed algorithm scales.

-The derivative approximation method, domain decomposition, implementation details, test problem of choice and benchmarking approach, are presented in \ref{sec:methods}.
-The benchmark results and analysis are discussed in \ref{sec:results} where we analyse the error dependence and efficiency of the algorithm.
+The derivative approximation method, domain decomposition, implementation details, and test problem of choice are presented in \ref{sec:methods}.
+The benchmarking approach, results, and analysis are discussed in \ref{sec:results}, where we analyse the error dependence and efficiency of the algorithm.